|Home Book Editing Copywriting Samples Journalism Samples FAQs Clients Bio Contact Me|

-Joel Samberg, a resident of Avon, Connecticut, is an author, advertising and public relations copywriter, journalist and playwright.
+Joel Samberg is an author, editor, advertising and public relations copywriter, journalist and playwright in Connecticut.
 He began writing professionally at the age of 17 as a stringer for his hometown newspaper, The Westbury Times, and continued as a student journalist at Hofstra University, from which he graduated in 1979 with a degree in communication arts.

 He began his career later that year as an assistant editor on a video industry trade magazine, followed by a similar position on a photo industry trade magazine.
 He then moved into marketing communications for such firms as Bozell & Jacobs Public Relations, for which he was an account executive, Olympus, as public relations manager, and Agfa, for which he served as employee and corporate communications manager for 12 years.